etc1290/Stembase/log.md

 	4. Collapse groups only works when leave parent groups or second members
 	7. Merge mnt-get function into mnt-query
 	8. Rewrite or remove uxselect function in index-tag
-	9. If data is already exist in monitored group remove that from movemenu -- finished
 	12. Non-main groups in Shortcut's highlight effect is missing
 	14. Auto detect if Shortcut is configured in the Groups db to prevent corrupted
 	15. Adjust all Shortcut-id related function to fit the new mechanism